 Adenoidectomy is performed in children below age 4 and involves the removal of infected adenoids via Curette scraping, Electrocautery Ablation using electric current or Coblation, in certain cases.
 Regardless of the procedure, 5-10% adenoids grow back later in life.

 Tonsils may also be removed via a plasma field, which cleanly cuts the infected tonsil by dissolving the soft tissue that connects it to the neck.
 This results in little to no throat bleeding-a common problem in traditional tonsil-removal procedures.
-The procedure in total takes 30-45 minutes including anaesthesia.
+The procedure in total takes 30-45 minutes including anesthesia.

-- T&A (Tonsillectomy and Adenoidectomy):
+T&A (Tonsillectomy and Adenoidectomy)

 Commonly employed for children, T&A is the simultaneous removal of the palatine tonsils and adenoids, usually due to an infection in both tonsil types, or if the palatines are infected and adenoids are unusually enlarged and cause breathing problems.
 In adults, it is used as a treatment of sleep apnea.
 The procedure is comparatively less painful for children than adolescents and requires a 10-day recovery period.